-As a student in the Department of Chemistry at Western Michigan University, you must meet regularly with a Department of Chemistry advisor during posted hours to ensure that you have met all graduation requirements.
+Students in the Department of Chemistry at Western Michigan University must meet regularly with a Department of Chemistry advisor during posted hours to ensure completion of all graduation requirements.
 It is each student's responsibility to schedule appointments in a timely manner to meet graduation deadlines in the academic calendar.
 See major and minor options in the undergraduate catalog and course offerings for a specific term.
 Undergraduate course descriptions are listed in the WMU catalog.

 Schedule an advising appointment

 Students should meet with a chemistry advisor for questions regarding the undergraduate program:

 - College of Arts and Sciences, Chemistry major or minor requirements

 - Secondary Education, Chemistry major or minor requirements

 - For general education requirements, meet with a College of Arts and Sciences advisor.

 - For general education, pre-professional and professional education requirements, meet with a College of Education and Human Development advisor.